curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 Here are the ways information is shared:

+* **Personal information shared by law**
+  * Ex: census data, for banking - address, name, and date of birth, for borrowing - financial history, etc.
-## 1. Personal information shared by law
+* **Personal information shared by contract**
+  * Ex: email address for online services, references and job history for job applications, comprehensive performance data for mergers and acquisitions, etc.
+* **Personal information shared freely**
+  * Ex: personal photos and videos, personal blog/microblogging posts, data within (Data.gov)[https://en.wikipedia.org/wiki/Data.gov] and (Data.gov.uk)[https://en.wikipedia.org/wiki/Data.gov.uk]

-## 2. Personal information shared by choice
+* **Other information shared by law**
+  * Examples are limited: Knowledge of others breaking the law, government demands for tech companies' customer data

-## 3. Other information shared by law
+* **Other information shared by contract**
+  * Ex: Management consultants, paid APIs, Forrester reports, etc.

-## 4. Other information shared by choice
+* **Other information shared by choice**
+  * Ex: data within (Data.gov)[https://en.wikipedia.org/wiki/Data.gov] and (Data.gov.uk)[https://en.wikipedia.org/wiki/Data.gov.uk], research datasets, Wikipedia, torrenting, maps and meteorological data, free APIs, etc.

 Here are the reasons information is not shared:

-## 1. By choice
+* By choice

-## 2. Inability to share
+* Inability to share

-## 3. Inability to collect the information in the first place
+* Inability to collect the information in the first place

-Here are three ways information is not shared right now:

-**Talk about information "about" vs. "collected by" instead of individual vs org?**

-## 1. Privacy of individuals

-This is the privacy that you hear about in the news today - your privacy.
-Your privacy reduces the amount of information other individuals/organizations know about you.
-In the news today, individual privacy has good connotations.
-These good connotations are curious, considering privacy is a selfish act, but they're well-deserved.

-## 2. Privacy of organizations and not sharing information they control

-Companies aren't incentivised to share, so they generally don't.
-The rare news articles about companies sharing information are about how information was shared without the organization's consent.
-Organizations have vast troves of information, and that data is valuable.
-This information could be data intentionally/unintentionally collected over time, institutional knowledge, trade secrets, etc.

-Information about individuals and organizations are similar, but have a few key differences:

-* Information *about* individuals is most valuable to others
-* Information *collected by* organizations is most valuable to others
-* The information that must be made public about individuals vs. organizations is different

-<sub>Aside: imagine a world where all collected information is always shared, and there are complex societal rules about what information is collected.</sub>
+<sub>Aside: imagine a world where all collected *"other information"* is always shared, but there are complex societal rules about what information may be collected.</sub>

-## 3. Inability to share

-There are technological and cost limitations on the information we share.
-It's hard to share information from across the universe and we can't process petabytes of weather data on our personal computers.
-As technology improves, so does our ability to share.

 # Information inequality